 What to Do

-February likely won’t be the ideal time to plan that hike to Mt.
-Vesuvius or go sunbathing in Sicily.
-Not to worry, as there’s plenty of rewarding indoor activities to pursue, and these include visiting famous museums and galleries, like the Uffizi Museum in Florence or the Vatican Museum in Rome.
-Bonus in that you can expect much shorter lines for these and Italy’s other popular attractions, such as the Colosseum.
+February likely won't be the ideal time to plan a hike to Mount Vesuvius or sunbathe in Sicily.
+Not to worry, as there are plenty of rewarding indoor activities to pursue, and these include visiting famous museums and galleries, like the Uffizi Museum in Florence and the Vatican Museum in Rome.
+Bonus: you can expect much shorter lines for these and Italy's other popular attractions, such as the Colosseum.
 Carnival won't affect accessibility either, as museums in Italy are open 363 days per year.

 Events in February

-Saint Agatha’s Feast Day.
-Beginning on Feb 4th in Catania, Sicily, locals spend two days celebrating Saint Agatha, a martyr who died in the 3rd century.
-A procession follows a silver carriage housing her relics up Monte Sangiuliano, and there is quite a bit of merrymaking and fireworks.
+Saint Agatha's Feast Day, Catania (February 5).
+Locals in Catania, Sicily, spend two days celebrating Saint Agatha, a martyr who died in the third century.
+A procession follows a silver carriage housing her relics up Monte Sangiuliano, and there's quite a bit of merrymaking and fireworks.
 The event is regarded as one of the largest religious processions in the world.

-Almond blossom fair.
-Agrigento, Sicily holds this weeklong festival from the first Sunday through second Sunday of the month.
+Almond Blossom Fair, Agrigento.
+Sicily holds this weeklong festival from the first Sunday through the second Sunday of the month.
 Traditional Sicilian sweets made with almonds are served, and the event is held in tandem with an international folklore festival, so there's lots of live music and parades.

 7 Days in Sicily.
-Visit Europe's largest volcano, Mt.
-Etna, travel the Ionian Coast and stroll the streets of Byzantine Celafú.
+Visit Europe's largest volcano, Mount Etna, travel the Ionian Coast, and stroll the streets of Byzantine Celafú.

-Food & Win in Italy - 10 Days.
-Fuel your Colosseum-sized appetite with regional cheese & prosciutto specialties in Bologna, then head to Florence to see art by Michelangelo, Donatello, and Leonardo da Vinci.
+Food & Wine in Italy - 10 Days.
+Fuel your Colosseum-sized appetite with regional cheese and prosciutto specialties in Bologna, then head to Florence to see art by Michelangelo, Donatello, and Leonardo da Vinci.
 Take our word and sample the fresh-pressed olive oil and handmade chocolate focaccia, then spend a full day drinking Chinati in Tuscan vineyards and medieval courtyards.

 More Helpful Information